Danse Bacchanale

 Prepare to dance the night away with an incredible lineup of works inspired by dance music.
 A universal language, dancing is taken up by every culture in the world.
 What type of dance would most represent Columbus as we greet Mexico, France, and Germany?
 Born in 1950, Mexican composer Arturo Márquez wrote great music for the orchestra that incorporated the musical language of his native land.
 Danzón № 2 is one of his most popular works and features the percussion section of the CSO with incredible colors and rhythmic energy.
-Maestro William McClain will also take up the viola for the Hungarian swing of the program.
-First the CSO will present four Hungarian Dances by Johannes Brahms followed by the Andante and Hungarian Rondo for viola and orchestra by Carl Maria von Weber.
-Weber was a well-known opera composer and wrote this instrumental concert piece in true dramatic fashion.
-The viola is
+The CSO will present four Hungarian Dances by Johannes Brahms followed by a Seitz Violin Concert.

 Saint-Saëns: Danse macabre, Op.
 40